CodeYourFuture/quote-server/README.md

 Here's how it might look if you make a request to such a server.
 ![screenshot of the server in use](./screenshots/quote-server-example.png)

+## Getting Started

+Fork this repository and read this file.
+This document outlines all of this tasks to complete this weeks homework.

 ## Level 1 Challenge - make the quote server

 Your server must have at least these two "routes":